maciekgajewski/exceptions-under-the-hood/slides/presentation.md

 ```
 RETURN VALUE
   open() return the new file descriptor, or -1 if an error occurred
-  (in which case, errnois set appropriately).
+  (in which case, errno is set appropriately).
 ```

 ???